 At the neck, a blend of Alnico II and III magnets bring strong mids and smooth tone while the III brings that vintage warmth.
 You have a blend of II and V magnets in the middle that maintains the mids but adds a tight, pronounced, and punchy mix.
 At the bridge is an off-slanted V that is all punch and boldness.

 A treble bleed circuit under the Master Volume pot keeps those highs when you turn it down.
 You have sealed tuning machines, and an Elite Molded Case is included in the buy.
-Rock ‘n rollers, the Professional is now on stage.
+Rock ‘n rollers, the American Professional Stratocaster is now on stage.
 Cue the lights and the money for it, honey.

-2. EVH Striped Series Review
+2. EVH Striped Series Review – Best Overall

 We would be blasted if we didn’t make some room for the very deserving Frankenstrat rigged together by Van Halen himself.
 This model comes in at a fantastic price, so if you’re wondering what’s the difference between this one and the 5150 which comes in under $1500, you’re in the right place.